 If it’s not clear, I received this book before How to Train Your Dragon 2 was released.
 I was thrilled, but wary of looking too closely — worried about spoilers (however unintentional).
 So, I briefly looked through it, admired some of the illustrations that caught my eye, then put it away.
 My kids and I saw the movie ASAP after it was released.
 And it was fantastic.
 And now I’m finally getting around to reviewing this book for real.
 Looking at it, reading bits and pieces.
 Diving on in.
 (Anything to keep me in this story just a bit longer!)

 One word: GORGEOUS!
 The art has frames from the film, conceptual drawings, and everything in between.
 I love looking at it all.
 And there’s so much of it, I can look through this again and again and again and never feel like I’ve seen everything.
 The writing is great, too.
 Explanations of what is pictured, and statements from people involved in the movie, from those behind the scenes to those providing the voices that bring various characters to light.
 That coupled with the foreword and introduction make for some great reading — especially if you love these movies as much as I do.

-Source: Sent by publisher in exchange for an honest review.
+Source: Sent by the publisher in exchange for an honest review.

-Read It: Savage Drift is scheduled for release around May 6, 2014.
-You can pre-order your own copy via Amazon or Book Depository.
+Read It: You can order your own copy via Amazon or Book Depository.
 (These are affiliate links, and purchase through either link will result in my receiving a small commission at no cost to you.
 Your support is appreciated!)

 Post Footer automatically generated by Add Post Footer Plugin for wordpress.